pratikshavanjare/Networking-1/journal/week1.md

-# Networking Internship - 3 Months
+# Networking Internship

-This repository is a week-by-week documentation of my Networking Internship journey (3 months).
+This repository is a week-by-week documentation of my Networking Internship journey.
 It includes:

 Key concepts learned each week